John Florio: Thomas Thorpe

 Thomas Thorpe, in 1610, published a translation from Epictetus his Manuall.
 He dedicated this work to Florio, reminding him that he had procured a patron for an earlier work of John Healey's His apprentises essay, and hoping that he would do the same by this one.
 In the three existing dedications by Thorpe, other than that to W. H., the first is addressed to Florio, the two others to the Earl of Pembroke, while the other, some years before, is addressed to the editor, Edward Blount.

 We thus have Thorpe's evidence that Florio procured him the Pembroke's patronage.
 He also did the same for John Healey.
 Florio secured the patronage of William Herbert, 3rd Earl of Pembroke for Healey's The Discovery of a New World.
 This work was an extremely free and humour version of the "Latin Mundus Alter ed Idem", a satire of England.
-Moreover, in 1609, John Florio gave to Thomas Thorpe both his translation of Healey's Discovery of a New World and the collection of Shake-Speares sonnets.
+Moreover, in 1609, John Florio gave to Thomas Thorpe his translation of Healey's Discovery of a New World.